ns14bee/ns14bee/README.md

 - 👋 Hi, I’m @ns14bee aka Niraj or simply Bee
 - 👀 I’m interested in ...
-Python, Node blah blah
+NextJS, ReactJS and NodeJS
 - 🌱 I’m currently learning ...
-React
+NodeJS
 - 💞️ I’m looking to collaborate on ... nothing on mind right now
 - 📫 How to reach me ... well --- search me on discord using my id ns14bee#3797